rblack42/VMdemo/_build/html/_sources/docs/Introduction.txt

     * Lots of memory (2GB or more per running machine)

-    * Reasonable hard disk (10-50GB or more per running machine)
+    * Reasonable hard disk (10-50GB or more per machine)

 ..  note::